Accounting Schools in Michigan

 University of Michigan Dearborn

-Calvin College
+Calvin University

-Students at Calvin College can pursue a Bachelor of Science in Accountancy (BSA).
+Students at Calvin University can pursue a Bachelor of Science in Accountancy (BSA).
 This four-year undergraduate degree includes general education courses, business classes, and accounting specialization courses.
 Through these classes, students learn how to understand and analyze accounting information to make business decisions and how accounting information systems can inform business performance.
 The curriculum focuses on experiential learning, and students have the opportunity to work on team consulting cases or pursue an optional full-time internship.
 The Accounting Department organizes networking events with local accounting professionals, and undergraduates can also take advantage of a strong alumni network for possible future career opportunities.
-For those interested in pursuing the CPA designation, Calvin College offers a Master of Accounting (MAcc) that prepares students to sit for the CPA examination.
+For those interested in pursuing the CPA designation, Calvin University offers a Master of Accounting (MAcc) that prepares students to sit for the CPA examination.

 Graduate Accounting Programs